Unearthlyglow/micr-ccm/docs/README.md

 [Governance Document](./GOVERNANCE.md)
 </div></b>

-> At this time since it’s just me(Award Malisi), I will be going with the ABDFL(Alleged-Benevolent Dictator For Life) for the time being.
+At this time since it’s just me(Award Malisi), I will be going with the ABDFL(Alleged-Benevolent Dictator For Life) for the time being.
 If people join up with me on this project, I’ll definitely entertain the idea of a different leadership structure.
 I am more along the lines of someone who believes one should be skillful in leading and following.

 <b><div align="center">![CKM Logo!](https://github.com/Unearthlyglow/sveltego/blob/main/images/ckmlogo.png?raw=true)</div>

+&nbsp;

 <a id="what"></a>
 ## What is The MICR

+&nbsp;

 <a id="why"></a>
 ## Why Create it?

+&nbsp;

 <a id="roadmap"></a>
 ## Roadmap

-> At this time we do not have a traditional Roadmap.md that follows th For now you can visit the ISSUES tab and at the right click on ‘Milestones’ on the right.
+At this time we do not have a traditional Roadmap.md that follows th For now you can visit the ISSUES tab and at the right click on ‘Milestones’ on the right.
 See below screenshots for assistance.

+&nbsp;

 <a id="how"></a>
 ## How To Contribute